 This post may contain affiliate links.
 Please read my disclosure page for more info.

 Being a broke college student isn’t inevitable.
-There are many ways to make money in college.
-When I was in school, money was definitely scarce and I never had much luck with finding decent part-time jobs.
+There are many legit ways to make money in college to help make ends meet.
+When I was in school, money was scarce and I never had much luck with finding decent part-time jobs.
 Therefore, hustling on the side became one of my best options while juggling classes, writing papers and studying for exams.

-Tutoring is a great part-time job and easy way to make money in college.
+Tutoring is a great part-time job and one of the best ways to make money in college.
 If you excel in a particular subject, you may find it easier to help others with their homework and studying for exams.

 Whether you’re a math or science whiz, a talented writer or speak another language, odds are, you can find someone on campus who needs your help and is willing to compensate you for your time.

 Some colleges have peer tutoring programs where they actually hire students to help with certain subjects.
 You can also advertise your services online or put flyers up around campus.
 Tutoring online is also an option.

 If you already have a degree and have a year of teaching experience, you can teach international students with VIPKid and make $20+ per hour.
 VIPKid provides all of the course materials so you can focus on teaching.